ninahonyango/VAPT/README.md

 The screenshot below is a visual representation of the command session established between the attacker system and the target system verifying the access level:

-![Screenshot On Verifying Access Level](images/privilegeEscalation.png) *Visual representation of the command session establised with acsess level verified to the highest.*
+![Screenshot On Verifying Access Level](images/privilegeEscalation.png) *Visual representation of the command session establised with access verified as root level.*

 ---